Skip to content ↓

 Teaching focuses on developing pupils’ competence in both dimensions; different kinds of teaching are used for each and an understanding of how our pupils learn is integral to the way we teach English.

 Skilled word reading involves both the speedy working out of the pronunciation of unfamiliar printed words (decoding) and the speedy recognition of familiar printed words.
 Underpinning both is the understanding that the letters on the page represent the sounds in spoken words.
-This is why we use the Read Write Inc. phonics scheme in Class 1.
+This is why we use the Read Write Inc. phonics scheme in Early Years and Key Stage One.

 Good comprehension draws from linguistic knowledge (in particular of vocabulary and grammar) and on knowledge of the world.
 Comprehension skills develop through pupils’ experience of high-quality discussion with the teacher, as well as from reading and discussing a range of stories, poems and non-fiction.
 All pupils are encouraged to read widely across both fiction and non-fiction to develop their knowledge of themselves and the world they live in, to establish an appreciation and love of reading, and to gain knowledge across the curriculum.